AriFordsham/GHCWiki/phabricator.md

 ### Email tips

-First off, note that **you can reply to an email from Phabricator** to comment on a review, inbound mail handling works fine.
+First off, note that **you can reply to an email from Phabricator** to comment on a review; inbound mail handling works fine.
 In the email you have handler actions, which you can use to control what action to post to a review - for example, replying to an email with `!reject` and some content will comment on the review, and reject it and ask for revisions.

 Second, Phab has a very 'Getting Things Done' interface, which means it tries to only alert you as to what is relevant in a particular project or codebase.
 You can carefully control what emails you get using Herald particularly, but you still may want to crop things.
 Be sure to [ configure your mail rules](https://secure.phabricator.com/book/phabricator/article/mail_rules/)!